Tux4Admin/lxpanel-alternative-battery-panel/README.md

 ![alt text](https://github.com/Tux4Admin/lxpanel-alternative-battery-panel/blob/master/pics/plugin_1.png)

 This is a simple battery plugin for LXPanel (default panel of the LXDE Desktop Enviroment), which is able to show a battery icon and/or the state of charge in percent.
-I have tested the plugin with Arch Linux and Fedora.
+I have tested the plugin with Lubuntu, Arch Linux and Fedora.

 ## Compile the source code
 If you like to compile the source code, download the code, go to the folder and use this command to compile the plugin.